5152Alotobots/5152_Template/docs/mkdocs/docs/library/commands/drivefacingbestobject.md

 ### Object Detected Mode
 When objects are detected, the command:
 - Maintains field-centric translation using manual X/Y inputs
-- Automatically rotates to face the highest-confidence detected object
+- Automatically rotates to face the first detected object matching the provided game element names
+- Prioritizes objects based on the order of targetGameElementNames
 - Uses a PID controller (P=5.0) for rotation control

 ### No Detection Mode